-- 398. Cephalon sponsored numerous CME programs, which were made widely available through organizations like Medscape, LLC ("Medscape") and which disseminated false and misleading information to physicians across the country. - 399.
-Another Cephalon-sponsored CME presentation titled Breakthrough Pain: Treatment Rationale with Opioids was available on Medscape starting September 16, 2003 and was given by a self-professed pain management doctor who "previously operated back, complex pain syndromes, the neuropathies, and interstitial cystitis."
+- 403. Another Cephalon-sponsored CME presentation titled Breakthrough Pain: Treatment Rationale with Opioids was available on Medscape starting September 16, 2003 and was given by a self-professed pain management doctor who "previously operated back, complex pain syndromes, the neuropathies, and interstitial cystitis."
 He describes the pain process as a non-time-dependent continuum that requires a balanced analgesia approach using "targeted pharmacotherapeutics to affect multiple points in the pain-signaling pathway."
 The doctor lists fentanyl as one of the most effective opioids available for treating breakthrough pain, describing its use as an expected and normal part of the pain management process.
-Nowhere in the CME is cancer or cancer-related pain even mentioned, despite FDA restrictions that fentanyl use be limited to cancer-related pain. - 400.
+Nowhere in the CME is cancer or cancer-related pain even mentioned, despite FDA restrictions that fentanyl use be limited to cancer-related pain. - 404.
 Teva paid to have a CME it sponsored, Opioid-Based Management of Persistent and Breakthrough Pain, published in a supplement of Pain Medicine News in 2009.
 The CME instructed doctors that "clinically, broad classification of pain syndromes as either cancer- or noncancer-related has limited utility" and recommended Actiq and Fentora for patients with chronic pain.
-The CME is still available online. - 401.
+The CME is still available online. - 405.
 Responsible Opioid Prescribing was sponsored by Purdue, Endo and Teva.
 The FSMB website described it as the "leading continuing medical education (CME) activity for prescribers of opioid medications."
 Endo sales representatives distributed copies of Responsible Opioid Prescribing with a special introductory letter from Dr. Scott Fishman.